-One of the most common interview biases is that of the first impression.
+One of the most common interview biases involves the first impression.
 First impressions are constructed in the initial seconds after meeting someone, using everything from handshake firmness to smiles.
-However, an enormous number of factors may influence those introductory moments, including everything from applicant nervousness to the weather to the interviewer’s mood.
+However, many factors may influence those introductory moments, including applicant nervousness to the weather to the interviewer’s mood.

 How to remove this hiring bias: First impressions will always affect your perceptions of new people.
-To minimize the influence of this bias in your hiring decisions, utilize behavioral based interview questions.
-Focus on how candidates have demonstrated various competencies or qualities in past positions.
-This will help you understand how each candidate operates normally, when they aren’t under pressure in an unfamiliar setting.
+To minimize the influence of this bias in your hiring decisions, utilize behavioral-based interview questions.
+Focus on how candidates have demonstrated various competencies or qualities in past positions −this will help you understand how each candidate usually operates when they aren’t under pressure in an unfamiliar setting.

 Evidence suggests that we gravitate toward people who remind us of ourselves—this is similarity bias.
-While some of the traits you share with an applicant may actually prove useful for your particular company—for example, working well under pressure—the danger is that having things in common with a candidate can impact your decision making on a subconscious level.
+While some of the traits you share with an applicant may prove useful for your company—for example, working well under pressure—the danger is that having things in common with a candidate can impact your decision-making on a subconscious level.

 Liking your favorite sports team or restaurant is not a good measure of whether a candidate has the expertise to fill your open position.

 How to remove this hiring bias: Have several people from the organization review candidates’ applications, and even sit in during interviews.
+Or consider outsourcing recruitment to a third party to get an impartial take on your candidates.
 Getting multiple opinions mitigates the possibility of similarity hiring biases by relying on interviewers with different interests and backgrounds, some of whom will have more in common with the candidate than others.

 Effective heuristic is a hiring bias that may lead you to make decisions based on a candidate’s surface characteristics.
-While it’s easy to say “don’t judge a book by its cover,” it can be more difficult to put this into practice.
+While it’s easy to say, “Don’t judge a book by its cover,” it can be difficult to put this into practice.
 Relying on superficial traits to make quick judgments is part of human instinct.

 How to remove this hiring bias: The best way to avoid effective heuristic bias in your hiring decisions is to perform blind resume reviews and/or interviews.
-While not every surface characteristic can be accounted for—even if applicants’ appearances are disguised, the vocal pitch could impact your impressions—it will eliminate a number of problematic stereotypes from your process.
+While not every surface characteristic can be accounted for—even if applicants’ appearances are disguised, the vocal pitch could affect your impressions—it will eliminate several problematic stereotypes from your process.

 Another example of bias in hiring decisions stems from the recruiter’s reaction to a single comment the candidate makes.
 When one remark colors your perceptions of the entire interaction, or the other person in general, you have fallen prey to the halo/horns bias.